-

 Request to the American College of Occupational and Environmental Medicine (ACOEM) to include public comment before finalizing their 2010 Revisions (March 2011 AOHC Session # 2207) to their highly controversial policy over mold induced illnesses, established in 2002

-- EUROPAEM EMF Guideline 2015 for the prevention, diagnosis and treatment of EMF-related health problems and illnesses.
-December 5, 2015
+The Truth about MCS- EUROPAEM EMF Guideline 2015 for the prevention, diagnosis and treatment of EMF-related health problems and illnesses.

 Evict This!
 Tenants Rights Blog